Roy Moore, ex-Senate candidate, files lawsuit claiming political conspiracy against him

 The lawsuit, according to Moore's attorneys, was filed against Leigh Corfman, Tina Johnson, Beverly Young Nelson and Debbie Wesson Gibson — four women who have claimed Moore was sexually inappropriate toward them.

-Richard Hagedorn, reportedly a friend of Corfman's, was also listed in the suit, according to Moore's attorneys.
+Richard Hagedorn, reportedly a friend of Corfman's, and 19 unnamed defendants were also listed in the suit, according to Moore's attorneys.

 ALABAMA'S MOORE SAYS HE'S BROKE, MAKES PUBLIC PLEA FOR LEGAL FUNDS